VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: VLRS-Bench

 \textbf{Object-level Predictive (OP).} This dimension focuses on forecasting the future evolution of individual entities.
 It assesses whether a model can reason about object-specific trajectories driven by observable pressures, rather than treating the scene as a static background.
 Accordingly, we evaluate two L-3 reasoning capabilities: \textit{1) Spatiotemporal Category–State Prediction Reasoning (ST-CS-PR)}, which predicts semantic state transitions by inferring future object identities from developmental trends; and \textit{2) Spatiotemporal Morphological Prediction Reasoning (ST-M-PR)}, which extrapolates geometric evolution by modeling the physical dynamics governing changes in object shape or extent.

 \textbf{Scene-level Predictive (SP).} This dimension extends prediction to the macro-scale evolution of entire landscapes.
 It evaluates whether a model can reason about the inherently uncertain dynamics of complex geospatial systems, where future states are often non-deterministic.
-Accordingly, we assess two L-3 reasoning capabilities: \textit{1) Spatiotemporal Scenario Uncertainty Prediction Reasoning (ST-SU-PR)}, which performs probabilistic forecasting by modeling multiple plausible evolutionary trajectories; and \textit{2) Spatiotemporal Sequence Prediction Reasoning (ST-SQ-PR)}, which requires predicting scene-level spatial states by reasoning over temporal dependencies across sequential observations.
+Accordingly, we assess two L-3 reasoning capabilities: \textit{1) Spatiotemporal Scenario Uncertainty Prediction Reasoning (ST-SU-PR)}, which performs probabilistic forecasting by modeling multiple plausible evolutionary trajectories; and \textit{2) Spatiotemporal Sequence Prediction Reasoning (ST-SQ-PR)}, which requires predicting scene-level spatial states by reasoning over temporal dependencies across multiple sequential observations in temporally ordered scenes.